justin-napolitano/dynamic-hierarchies-international/project.md

 generatedAt: '2025-11-24T21:34:37.747Z'
 source: github-auto
 summary: >-
-  Explore research on hierarchical structures in global governance, including a comprehensive document and future development plans.
+  Explore research on hierarchical structures in global governance with a comprehensive document and future development plans.
 tags:
   - international governance